vipbg/group/README.md

 light
 =====

-A collection of scripts and information pertaining to the research clusters maintained at VIPBG.
+A collection of scripts and information pertaining to the research grid maintained at VIPBG.